Mookie Betts Player Props: Dodgers vs. Mets

-Mookie Betts and his .521 on-base percentage over his past 10 games (142 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the New York Mets and Kodai Senga on July 15 at 7:15 PM ET.
+On Sunday, Mookie Betts (batting .421 in his past 10 games) and the Los Angeles Dodgers face the New York Mets, whose starting pitcher will be Max Scherzer.
+First pitch is at 1:40 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with an RBI) against the Mets.
+In his previous appearance, he reached base in all five of his plate appearances (4-for-4 with a home run and an RBI) against the Mets.

 Mookie Betts Game Info & Props vs. the Mets